Soybean cyst nematode: Management

 Management of soybean cyst nematodes can be very difficult.
 Due to symptoms being hard to spot early on, they can infect a field rather quickly and persist indefinitely.
 SCNs can survive in the soil for long periods of time under adverse conditions, can work up on infecting previously resistant varieties of plants, and can never be completely eliminated (only suppressed).
 For these reasons SCNs is a very economically devastating pest.
 SCNs cause up to $1.3 billion in annual losses due to their resilience and persistence in the soil.
 In addition, SCNs can cause yield losses that exceed 30%.
 Soybean cyst nematodes can easily be prevented by thoroughly cleaning farm equipment to prevent introduction to the field.
-If a field is already infected on the other hand, that won't do much except help contain the infection from spreading to other fields.
+If a field is already infected on the other hand, that will not do much except help contain the infection from spreading to other fields.
 Right now, the most effective way of management is reducing tillage, planting resistant varieties, and crop rotation.
 Crop rotation is a very effective measure of control in heavily infested fields.
 Growing nonhost plants for two consecutive years is generally appropriate to allow for the growth of susceptible soybean cultivars.
 The more consecutive years of crop rotation used, the more effective this method will be in fields with high infestations.
 One full year may be sufficient in fields in which the nematode population is low or is heavily parasitized by fungi.
 Reducing tillage will help isolate the SCNs into just the infected area because they are small and do not travel very far.
 SCNs in the cyst form will have about 50% of their eggs hatch each year so numbers can be greatly reduced if they do not have a host to infect for several years.
 Planting resistant cultivars, rotating crops from soybean to corn, and planting cover crops are very effective management strategies to reduce the SCN population in a field.
-Studies have been done on using fungal root endophytes, such as fusarium, in deterring against nematodes which could be the next step in SCN prevention.
+Studies have been done on using fungal root endophytes, such as Fusarium, in deterring against nematodes which could be the next step in SCN prevention.